 2. Tả Liên Sơn Mountain

 Are you thinking of trekking to the highest points in Vietnam?
 Don’t think anymore as Tả Liên Sơn is one of the top 10 peaks in Vietnam with a height of around 3,000 meters.
 The scenic route will provide you with unforgettable views of limestones, rivers, endless valleys, and diverse plant system.
 Another surprising fact is that the route isn’t too demanding which means that intermediate trekkers can conquer the peak.
-You don’t need any special equipment for the route, but expect to take a tent and enough food with you since the route will probably take about 3 days to complete.
+You don’t need any special equipment for the route, but expect to take a tent and enough snacks or Vietnamese food with you since the route will probably take about 3 days to complete.

 There are many caves on the way which are perfect for setting up a tent for a fantastic camping experience.
 Once you set your feet on the peak of the mountain, you will be literally in the clouds and the experience is simply breathtaking.